sib-swiss/gsoc-2017/README.md

 # SIB's Application for Google Summer of Code 2017

 The following page presents SIB's application for Google Summer of Code.
-It's based on https://github.com/coala/projects.git
+The code of this website was forked form https://github.com/coala/projects.git and adapted to SIB project ideas.

 The rest of this README is directly from COALA: